jannisteunissen/foap4/README.md

-# foap4 - Fortran OpenAcc p4est
+# foap4 - Fortran OpenAcc/OpenMP p4est

-This project aims to combine [p4est](https://www.p4est.org/) with OpenAcc and Fortran.
-The goal is to build a simple and compact code for numerical simulations on quadtrees/octrees, using multiple GPUs.
+This Fortran code combines the MPI-parallel adaptive mesh refinement (AMR) library [p4est](https://www.p4est.org/) with OpenAcc or OpenMP offloading to GPUs.
+The goal is to provide a performance reference so that informed decisions can be made about adding GPU support to existing (Fortran) AMR codes.

+More information about the code can be found in this [paper](https://arxiv.org/abs/2605.07612).

 # Installation

 ## Prerequisites

 * [fypp](https://fypp.readthedocs.io/en/stable/)
-* An MPI-compatible C and Fortran compiler
+* An MPI-compatible C and Fortran compiler (e.g. `gfortran` or [nvfortran](https://developer.nvidia.com/hpc-sdk-downloads))
-* [NVHPC](https://developer.nvidia.com/hpc-sdk-downloads) or another OpenACC-compatible compiler for GPU support

 ## Compiling p4est

 The `p4est` library is included as a git submodule.
 It seems most robust to compile this library using a GCC toolchain.
 To compile it into `p4est/build`, the following steps can be used:

-1. Get the `p4est` source code:

-        git submodule init
-        git submodule update
+        git submodule update --init --recursive

-2. Get the `sc` source code required for `p4est`:

-        cd p4est
-        git submodule init
-        git submodule update
+        git submodule update --recursive

-3. Go back to the top folder and execute the `build_p4est.sh` script with:

         bash build_p4est.sh

 It is also possible to install `p4est` in a different location (or through a different method), but then the main Makefile has to be updated accordingly.

 ## Compiling foap4 with NVHPC

-Load the NVHPC compilers, so that `mpif90` points to `nvfortran` etc. Then simply execute

-    make

 To see a list of compilation options, use

     make help

+Compilation examples:

+    make
+    make OFFLOAD=omp
+    make FLOAT_BITS=32 OFFLOAD=ompcpu
+    make DEBUG=1 OFFLOAD=none

+The `BUILDDIR` will automatically be set based on the compiler and main compilation options.

 ## Included examples

-These are compiled under `build/bin/`, typically as both a 2D and 3D variant.
+These are compiled under `$BUILDDIR/bin/`, typically as both a 2D and 3D variant.
 Some notable tests/examples are:

 * `test_refinement_2/3d`: tests mesh refinement, prolongation and restriction
 * `test_xdmf_writer_2/3d`: tests XDMF output
 * `test_advection_2/3d`: simple scalar advection test
 * `test_euler_2/3d`: solves Euler's equations of gas dynamics

 ## Viewing results